Stephen F. Cohen

 Stephen Frand Cohen (November 25, 1938 – September 18, 2020) was an American scholar of Russian studies.
 His academic work concentrated on modern Russian history since the Bolshevik Revolution and Russia's relationship with the United States.

 Cohen was a contributing editor to The Nation magazine, published and partially owned by his wife Katrina vanden Heuvel.
 Cohen was a founding director of the 2015 reestablished American Committee for East–West Accord.

+Cohen was a celebrated figure in the Sovietology academic field, earning plaudits even from those diametrically opposed to him ideologically.
+Richard Pipes, Cohen's longtime academic rival, hailed him as "the second-brightest expert in the field."

 Early life and academic career

-Cohen was born in Indianapolis, Indiana, and later grew up in Owensboro, Kentucky, the son of Ruth (Frand) and Marvin Cohen, who owned a jewelry store and a golf course in Hollywood, Florida.
-His grandfather emigrated to the United States from Lithuania (then part of the Russian Empire).
+Cohen was born to a Jewish family in Indianapolis, Indiana, and later grew up in Owensboro, Kentucky, the son of Ruth (Frand) and Marvin Cohen, who owned a jewelry store and a golf course in Hollywood, Florida.
+His paternal grandfather had emigrated to the United States from Lithuania (then part of the Russian Empire) and worked as a cooper producing beer barrels in Cleveland; his maternal grandparents had arrived from Austria and the grandfather was a roofer in Indianapolis.

 Cohen graduated from the Pine Crest School in Florida.
-He attended Indiana University Bloomington, where he earned a B.S. in economics and public policy in 1960 and an M.A. in government and Russian studies in 1962.

-While on an undergraduate study abroad program in England, he took a four-week trip to the Soviet Union, where he became interested in its history and politics.
+He attended Indiana University Bloomington, where he studied under the guidance of Robert C. Tucker and earned a B.S. in economics and public policy in 1960 and an M.A. in government and Russian studies in 1962.
+In 1959, while on a three-term undergraduate study abroad program at the University of Birmingham in England, he took a four-week trip to the Soviet Union and developed an interest in its history and politics.
+Prior to that, his ambition had been to become a professional golfer.

-After completing his Ph.D. in government and Russian studies at Columbia University in 1968, he became a professor of politics at Princeton University later that year and remained on its faculty until 1998, when he became Professor of Politics, Emeritus.
+He completed his Ph.D. in government and Russian studies at Columbia University in 1968 under the supervision of John N. Hazard (studying alongside William Taubman) with a thesis entitled "Bukharin and Russian Bolshevism, 1888–1927".
+He had received a junior fellowship attached to Zbigniew Brzezinski's seminar on communism and worked as a teaching assistant.
+He was not directly involved in the 1968 Columbia University protests but as a graduate instructor he helped expelled students find a place at another university.
+He became a professor of politics at Princeton University later that year and remained on its faculty until 1998, when he became Professor of Politics, Emeritus.
 He then taught at New York University until his retirement in 2011, when he became Professor Emeritus of Russian and Slavic Studies.